 The overview presented a general rule of thumb to decide how much home you can afford, and now it’s time to accurately budget.
-Lenders in Canada follow two simple rules outlined by Canada Mortgage and Housing Corporation (CMHC), Canada’s national housing agency, to determine the size of mortgage you qualify for:
+Lenders generally follow two simple rules to determine the size of mortgage you qualify for:

 PITH – monthly housing costs should not exceed 32 per cent of your gross monthly household income.
 These costs consist of monthly mortgage payments—principal and interest—property taxes and heating expenses (Principal, interest, taxes, heating=PITH).